-- 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
+- 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router.
+The default one is admin (all lowercase) for both username and password. - 2.
 Go to Status.
 You can view the current status information of the router.